frankmorgner/vsmartcard/doc/npaapi.rst

 Example
 =======

-Note that in order to compile and execute this example you need to correctly :ref:`set up your environment <npa-usage>`.
+In order to compile and execute this example you need to correctly :ref:`set up your environment <npa-usage>`.

 .. literalinclude:: ../npa/src/example.c
     :lines: 20-